Jury to decide SEAL’s punishment for posing with corpse

 The defense said it was just gallows humor and pointed out that almost all platoon members who testified against him also posed with the corpse.

-Gallagher’s family championed a “Free Eddie” campaign that won the support of dozens of congressional Republicans who brought the case to Trump’s attention.
+Gallagher’s family championed a “Free Eddie” campaign that won the support of dozens of congressional Republicans who brought the case to the attention of President Donald Trump.

 Trump had Gallagher moved from the brig to more favorable confinement at a Navy hospital this spring and was reportedly considering a pardon for him.